 But by the next day, Trump’s call for his followers to kill the woman most of us expected to be the next president was forgotten.
 America had grown accustomed to Trump daily saying extreme, unimaginably reckless, irresponsible things that would’ve ended any other candidates’ campaign.

 Today, he isn’t just an erratic candidate subverting the norms of campaigns.
 Against all odds and all humanity, he’s the President* of the United States, subverting the norms of presidential leadership instead.

-And yesterday, he used the same sort of extreme, unimaginably reckless, irresponsible rhetoric that should’ve ended his candidacy – and should end his presidency – to threaten to rain down nuclear hellfire on North Korea.
+And in early August, he used the same sort of extreme, unimaginably reckless, irresponsible rhetoric that should’ve ended his candidacy – and should end his presidency – to threaten to rain down nuclear hellfire on North Korea.

 For years, North Korea has threatened to destroy America, at times threatening to turn Washington, D.C. into “a sea of fire” (read this list).
 That sort of bluster nothing new.

 What is new is that America now has an easily goaded, impulsive president who actually takes the bait.

 Reacting to the news that North Korea had made progress on miniaturizing nuclear warheads, Trump – from the golf resort where he was enjoying a 17-day vacation – warned that if North Korea continued to taunt the U.S., “They will be met with fire and fury like the world has never seen.”